mrmarbury/ftb_server/README.md

 /usr/local/etc/rc.d/ftbserver
 ```

 The JSON-Files cannot be delivered easily as templates since they are updated through Minecraft.
-So you will have to manage them yourself in a wrapping Cookbook (or similar - see *Usage* below) and put them into the .Addons-dir
+So you will have to manage them yourself in a wrapping Cookbook (or similar - see **Usage** below) and put them into the `.Addon`-directory
 yourself.
 The Cookbook will then symlink these files to the current Server-directory.
-The world- and backups-directories will only
+The `world`- and `backups`-directories will only
 be created and then symlinked.
 That way the current world and backups will be available with every version within the installed pack.
 For every new pack-version a new directory will be created that is called `Server.<version>` by default.
 And then a symlink named `Server`
 will be created that points to the currently active installation.
 This symlink is for informational purposes only since it serves